taigaio/taiga-docker/README.md

 ## Simple customization

 There are some environment variables for a simple customization.
-Find them in the `docker-compose.yml`.
+Find them in the `docker-compose.yml` and `docker-compose-inits.yml`.
 The images are ready to work out of the box, although is strongly recommended to change some default values.

+**Important** Don't forget to review environment variables in `docker-compose-inits.yml` as some of them are in both files.

 ### taiga-db